libretime/libretime/docs/manual/stream-settings/index.md

 Input stream settings
 ---------------------

 On the lower left side of the Stream Settings page you can configure remote live input streams from DJ programs such as **Mixxx** or **IDJC**, or smartphone applications used by broadcast journalists.
+Note that a [bug](https://sourceforge.net/p/butt/bugs/12/) has been reported with **Butt** versions 1.14 to 1.16 that causes streams not to connect to LibreTime.
+Butt version 1.13 does appear to be working.

 Airtime supports two types of live input stream; the **Show Source**, which enables a specific person to stream in during their own show, and the **Master Source**, which can override the Show Source if necessary.
 If neither type of live input is available, Airtime will fall back to **Scheduled Play** (playlists, smart blocks, remote streams and files scheduled in Airtime, in advance of or during a show).

 The **Auto Switch Off** and **Auto Switch On** checkboxes enable playout to be switched automatically to the highest priority source whenever an authenticated input source disconnects from or connects to Airtime, respectively.
 The field **Switch Transition Fade** sets the length of the audio fade as scheduled playout is switched to a remote input source, and back.